Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Keeping up with LearnYouNode

 **Thoughts** I really like LearnYouNode, as it is done inside your own terminal.
 No website needed!
 Very useful.
 Node itself is super duper interesting!

+### Day 90: April 6th 2017, Thursday

+**Today's Progress**: Still learning with LearnYouNode!

+**Thoughts** Oooh, I finally understood what callbacks are all about!
+This will debug me on a lot of projects I am currently working on that simply "weren't working".

+### Day 91: April 7th 2017, Friday

+**Today's Progress**: A bit of LearnYouNode, once again!

+**Thoughts** I'm still progressing with LearnYouNode, and everything makes more sense.
+I'm currently reading "The Art of Node" by maxogden, and it's very well written!